brightec/RateTheApp-Android/README.md

     />
 ```

-Its appearance and behaviour are customisable, but by default it displays a 5-star rating control and depending on what rating the user gives, does one of two things:
+Depending on the user's rating, an AlertDialog prompts the user for further action.
 - If a rating of 0, 1 or 2 stars is selected, the user is prompted whether they would like to email the app developer with any issues they might have.
-The user can choose to re-rate the app once their issues have been resolved.
+RateTheApp will remain visible so the user can re-rate your app once their issues have been resolved.

 <img src="images/demoapp-lowrating.png" alt="Low Rating" width="400"/>
 - If a rating of 3, 4 or 5 is selected, the user is prompted whether they would like to also leave a rating on the Play Store.
 After a positive rating, RateTheApp is removed from view so as not to distract the user from using your app.

 <img src="images/demoapp-positiverating.png" alt="Positive Rating" width="400"/>

 ## Changing the title